paolajuarezgomez/COA_GitOps_ADB_Ansible/README.md

 # COA Deploy TRF with GitHub UseCase.
 # -- How to build a pipeline with GitHub Action  --

-This example creates an Autonomous Database (JSON) exposed to the public Internet.

 ## ✅ Showcase

+GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.

 During this UseCase we're going to:

-* Use Github Actions to build a pipeline.
+* Use Github Actions to build different pipelines.
-* Use OCI S3 as a backed for terraform.
+* Create a test pipeline.
-* Deploy IaC using Terraform, in this case an ADB resource.
+* Deploy IaC using Terraform

 ## ✅ Usage